-The answers to those questions are fundamental to your membership in College Parents of America.
-The Higher Education Act, which originally was passed by the U.S. Congress and signed into law by President Lyndon B. Johnson in 1965, is the law that governs almost all aspects of how colleges and universities operate in this country.
-And as with most significant pieces of legislation, it includes “sunset” provisions, meaning that certain parts of the law expire unless they are expressly extended, or “reauthorized” by Congress and signed by the President.
+What is the Higher Education Act and why should you care about reauthorization and policy changes?
+Originally passed by Congress and signed into law by President Lyndon B. Johnson in 1965, it governs almost all aspects of how colleges and universities operate in the U.S. As with most legislation, it includes sunset provisions.
+These policy changes expire unless extended / “reauthorized” by Congress and signed by the President.

-Some Higher Education Act reauthorizations have had a profound impact on our society.
-The 1972 reauthorization, for instance, included the landmark Title IX provisions promoting gender equality in women’s sports.
-Today’s sports calendars on college campuses are filled with inter-scholastic women’s events that would have been unheard of, or relegated to the intramural gym, prior to this significant congressional action.
+Some Higher Education Act reauthorizations impact society in major ways.
+For instance, the 1972 reauthorization includes landmark Title IX provisions for gender equality in sports.
+Today’s sports calendars on college campuses include tons of inter-scholastic women’s events.
+In previous years, women’s sports were non existent or relegated to the intramural gym.